-A few months ago I wrote a tutorial on how to install WireGuard, a simple, fast, and modern VPN, on Linux and open a VPN connection from an Android device.
-Because I work most time on Windows I was also especially interested in connecting my computer to a WireGuard VPN, but at that time, there was no Windows client available.
+A few months ago, I wrote a tutorial on installing WireGuard, a simple, fast, and modern VPN, on Linux and opening a VPN connection from an Android device.
+Because I work most time on Windows, I was also especially interested in connecting my computer to a WireGuard VPN, but there was no Windows client available at that time.

 In the meantime, the developers of WireGuard released a Windows version.
-In this blog post, I show you how to install and configure WireGuard on Windows and establish a VPN connection to a WireGuard server running on a VPS.
+This blog post shows you how to install and configure WireGuard on Windows and establish a VPN connection to a WireGuard server running on a VPS.

 This tutorial assumes that you already have a WireGuard server running somewhere.
 I connect the Windows client to a WireGuard server running on Amazon Lightsail, which is set up according to my previous blog post.
 If you follow my previous tutorial, skip the client setup section, and you also don't have to generate the public/private key pair for the client.

-The topology of our VPN that we build in this tutorial looks like this:
+The topology of our VPN that we will build in this tutorial looks like this:

 I'm using WireGuard in this example as a VPN and route all IP traffic from my Windows computer to the Internet through the Linux server.

-You can use WireGuard also for connecting to a private network like a company LAN or for connecting two private networks over the public Internet; however, I will not cover these use cases there.
+You can also use WireGuard to connect to a private network like a company LAN or connect two private networks over the public Internet; however, I will not cover these use cases.